wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 The Helm chart and its dependencies should now be reachable and deploy correctly.

-## Environment Variables & Secrets
+## Environment variables & secrets

 Now that your containers are being deployed correctly we'll want to pass through the appropriate environment variables to link up to the finance package from M13.
 You can find these environment variables in the configuration from the `order-processing` app service.

-> Credentials like DB passwords should be stored as secrets
+> Credentials like DB passwords should be stored as secrets.

 ## Dealing with Services

-We can use the Module 13 dashboard to simulate a high load on our Service:
+We can simulate a high load on our Service by running this code in a browser console on the dashboard from Module 13:

 ```
 await fetch("/scenario", {